RaulMurillo/deep-pensieve/README.md

 The software uses NumPy, and relies heavily on [TensorFlow](https://www.tensorflow.org/) and [SoftPosit](https://gitlab.com/cerlane/SoftPosit-Python).

 Deep PeNSieve is the result of our [paper](https://doi.org/10.1016/j.dsp.2020.102762).
 If you find this code useful in your research, please consider citing:
-> Murillo, Raul, Alberto A. Del Barrio, and Guillermo Botella.
+> Raul Murillo, Alberto A. Del Barrio, and Guillermo Botella.
 "Deep PeNSieve: A deep learning framework based on the posit number system."
 Digital Signal Processing 102 (2020): 102762.
 ```
 @article{murillo2020deep,
   title={Deep PeNSieve: A deep learning framework based on the posit number system},